LAST UPDATED: June 21, 2019

 The overall performance of your headlights will depend on how they handle road conditions.
 The ballast is a part connected to the LED light that protects it from voltage variation and heat and optimizes power efficiency.
 Bulbs need to be shockproof due to the inevitable bumps in the road, and poorly damped lights may cut out.
 Finally, lights have IP ratings to measure the level of waterproofing.

-- Legality: There are a lot of rules and regulations when it comes to vehicles in the U.S. Buyers should make sure that the lights they are buying are street legal and not made for other non-headlight uses.
+- Legality: There are a lot of rules and regulations when it comes to vehicles in the United States.
+Buyers should make sure that the lights they are buying are street legal and are not made for other non-headlight uses.
 The Department of Transportation is in charge of regulating what is and is not allowed for U.S. models.

 - Energy Consumption: Nearly all the energy consumed by LED bulbs is used to produce light.
 This is different from halogens and HIDs, which both give off a lot of heat and can be considered wasteful.
 Energy efficient lights are good for the environment and ultimately good for your wallet.